 The young bass Andrew Robert Munn conquers the international opera and concert stages with an elegantly guided and warm voice.
-For the native Californian, who also recently gained recognition as a finalist at the Innsbruck Cesti Competition, several important debuts are scheduled for the current season: In New York's Carnegie Hall and at Stanford University's Bing Concert Hall, he will appear as soloist in the world premiere of Zhou Long's scenic oratorio Men of Iron and the Golden Spike, followed by his first recital in Paris.
-Andrew will also debut with Deutsche Oper Berlin in Chaya Czernowin’s Heart Chamber and return to Opera na Zamku and the Silesian Opera in Poland as Frère Laurent in Gounod’s Romèo et Juliette.
-To round out a season of firsts, he will make his Scandinavian debut in Salome with the Malmö Symphony under Robert Trevino in May.
+For the native Californian, who also gained recognition as a finalist at the 2019 Innsbruck Cesti Competition, several important debuts highlighted the previous season: In New York's Carnegie Hall and at Stanford University's Bing Concert Hall, he appeared as soloist in the world premiere of Zhou Long's scenic oratorio Men of Iron and the Golden Spike, followed by his first recital in Paris.
+Andrew also debuted with Deutsche Oper Berlin in Chaya Czernowin’s Heart Chamber and returned to Opera na Zamku in Szczecin and to the Opera Śląska in Bytom, where he will again take on the role of Inspector in Philip Glass' Trial in the fall of 2020.
+In summer 2020, he appears on stage at the Innsbruck Early Music Festival as Atrace in Melani’s L'empio punito.

 After completing his studies at the famous Juilliard School in New York, the student of Dawn Upshaw and Sanford Sylvan moved to Berlin in 2018.
 During his first season in Europe, he appeared as Seneca in Monteverdi's L'incoronazione di Poppea, as Inspector and Uncle Albert in Philip Glass' The Trial (based on Kafka's novel of the same name) and as Sarastro in Mozart's Magic Flute.
 In 2019, he founded the duo+ and collaboration hub Chimera with long-time collaborator pianist Rami Sarieddine.
 They presented recitals in Abu Dhabi, Athens, Berlin, and Cyprus, performing repertoire including Purcell, Schubert, Wolf, Barber, and world premieres of works composed for the duo+ by Andys Skordis and Conrad Winslow.

 In concert, Andrew has performed Mozart’s Requiem under the baton of Ádám Fischer, Haydn’s Die Schöpfung with the American Symphony Orchestra under Leon Botstein, Handel’s Messiah with Mr. Botstein’s The Orchestra Now, Rossini’s Stabat Mater with The Orchestra of the Triangle, and Jesus in Bach’s Johannes Passion with Cathedral of All Saints and Handel and Haydn Society.
-He debuted at Merkin Concert Hall in New York Festival of Song's acclaimed program of politically inspired music, Protest! with pianist Steven Blier in February 2018.
+In 2018, he debuted at Merkin Concert Hall in New York Festival of Song's acclaimed program of politically inspired music, Protest! with pianist Steven Blier.
 He was a Vocal Fellow at the Tanglewood Music Center in 2017, where he was featured as a soloist in Bach's Liebster Jesu mein Verlangen conducted by John Harbison, excerpts from Heinrich Schütz's Symphoniae Sacrae, as well as in recital programs.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.